NickCalabs/nickcalabs.github.io/about.md

 Hey.
 I'm Nick and I create apps using for iOS, the web, and more.

-You can find me most places on most places of the internet:
+You can find me on most places of the internet:

 [http://twitter.com/nickcalabs](http://twitter.com/nickcalabs)
 [http://linkedin.com/in/nickcalabro](http://linkedin.com/in/nickcalabro)